poornima-sivanand/Cloud-Development-Guidance-Docs/docs/OCP3-OCP4Migration.md

 3. Are operators available, if so which of them will be initially available?

 Ans:  Operators will be available, we have not yet built a list of operators that will be available for use (home built operators for artifactory and aporeto will be available to leverage those services right away.)
-- the work with operators that's still outstanding is work to determine the deployment patterns for operators (ie: cluster/platform-services managed and updated, vs individually deployed operators that can be scoped to a narrow set of namespaces, etc..)
+- the work with operators that's still outstanding is work to determine the deployment patterns for operators (ie: cluster/platform-services managed and updated, vs individually deployed operators that can be scoped to a narrow set of namespaces, etc.)

+4. Will we be able to use custom resource definitions (CRDs)?

+Ans: